pimmey/react-docs/README.md

 ### Package managers

 #### npm
 [npm](https://www.npmjs.com/) is a famous package manager on top of Node.js.
 Of course, you're going to need [Node.js](https://nodejs.org/en/) installed as well.
 Fortunately, it's relatively simple to do that, as you have to [download the installer](https://nodejs.org/en/download/) and run it.
-We've used this to define our dev dependecies, those we need in development process.
+We've used this to define our dev dependencies, those we need in development process.
 You can see them in `package.json`.

 Run `npm install` to install all of the dev dependencies.

 #### Bower
 [Bower](http://bower.io/) is another package manager and we've used it to define our non-dev dependencies.
 Those that are required for the theme to function.
-The dependecies are listed in `bower.json`.
+The dependencies are listed in `bower.json`.

 Run `bower install` to install all of dependencies.